Erle Cocke Jr.: Career

 Cocke was a banking consultant and lobbyist who did considerable work in business management and public relations.
 He co-founded Cocke & Phillips International Corporation, a banking consulting and lobbying firm founded in Washington, D.C.
 After serving as an aide to Secretary of State George Marshall and Secretary of Defense Robert A. Lovett, he was appointed a U.S. delegate to the United Nations General Assembly by President Dwight D. Eisenhower in 1959.
 Cocke held a position in the International Bank for Reconstruction and Development during the administrations of Presidents John F. Kennedy and Lyndon B. Johnson.
 In 1964 and 1966, Cocke ran unsuccessfully for the Democratic nomination for a seat in the United States House of Representatives to represent Georgia's 3rd congressional district.

 Personal life

-Cocke married Madelyn Grotnes on May 28, 1955 in Chicago.
+Cocke married Madelyn Grotnes on May 28, 1955, in Chicago.
 She had been a private secretary to Senator Joseph McCarthy.
-The couple had three daughters – Elise Carol Cocke, Jennifer Aline Cocke (Mrs. Gregg Carpenter), and Carolyn Laurine Cocke (Mrs. Jeffrey M. Whitsett) – and a son (Egbert Erle Cocke, III), who died.
+The couple had three daughters – Elise Carol Cocke, Jennifer Aline Cocke (Mrs. Gregg Carpenter), and Carolyn Laurine Cocke (Mrs. Jeffrey M. Whitsett) – and a son (Egbert Erle Cocke, III), who died he died of cancer in Chevy Chase Maryland in 2000.
 Both Cocke and his wife Madelyn are buried in Arlington National Cemetery.